Suma people

 The Suma were an Indigenous people of Aridoamerica.
 They had two branches, one living in the northern part of the Mexican state of Chihuahua and the other living near present-day El Paso, Texas.
 They were semi-nomadic hunter-gatherers who practiced little or no agriculture.
-The Suma merged with Apache groups and the mestizo population of northern Mexico, and are extinct as a distinct people.
+The Suma merged with Apache groups in the US and in Mexico merged with the mestizo population of northern Mexico, and are extinct as a distinct people.

 Name

 The Suma are often included in the term Jumanos.
 Their name has been written as Buma, Suna, Zuma, Zumana, and Sume.
 They are also called the Shuman and Zuma.